 • Evaluation: Making judgments based on the information students have learned as well as their own insights

-Revised Bloom’s taxonomy (2001)
+Revised Bloom’s Taxonomy (2001)

 A group of educational researchers and cognitive psychologists developed the new and revised Bloom’s Taxonomy framework in 2001 to be more action-oriented.
 This way, students work their way through a series of verbs to meet learning objectives.
 Below are descriptions of each of the levels in revised Bloom’s Taxonomy: